Step 2: Understand Business Structures

 Small Business BC discusses the pros and cons of each business type and structure.

-You can also ﬁnd more information about the different business structures through BC Registry Services.
+You can also ﬁnd more information about the different business structures through BC Registries and Online Services.

 There are other business structures, such as societies, franchises and cooperatives to consider: